nguyendangvietanh/nguyendangvietanh.github.io/content/coauthors/Laurent_TARVERNIER/index.md

 ---
 title: Laurent Tavernier
 summary: 'Professor at Univ.
 Hospital of Besançon, Univ.
-Bourgogne Franche-Comté, France.<br> ENT Surgeon - Head of ENT Service at the Besançon University Hospital'
+Bourgogne Franche-Comté, France; ENT Surgeon - Head of ENT Service at the Besançon University Hospital'

 # Optional external URL for project (replaces project detail page).